TomFrampton/TomFrampton/README.md

 ### Hello 👋

-My name is Tom.
-I am a software engineer based in London.
+I'm Tom, a software engineer based in London.